Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 \subsection{Selecting the Perturbation Bound $\epsilon$}

-The final step in realizing TART is to select a suitable perturbation bound $\epsilon$ for each data during training.
+The final step in realizing TART is to select an adaptive perturbation bound, $\epsilon_i$, for each data during training.
 We first generate adversarial examples with a perturbation bound of $\epsilon_{\max}$ for each training data.
-Next, the tangential components computed in Section~\ref{subsec:compute_tan_angle} are used as the criterion for choosing the correct $\epsilon$.
+Next, the tangential components computed in Section~\ref{subsec:compute_tan_angle} are used as the criterion for choosing its final $\epsilon$.
 The fundamental idea is to assign larger or smaller $\epsilon$ values to data with larger or smaller tangential components.
 While several assignment methods exist, TART adopts a straightforward approach providing $\epsilon_{\max}$ to the upper 50\% and 0 to the lower 50\%.
-The perturbation bound of $i$-th data in a mini-batch can be expressed as:
+A brief overview of alternative assignment strategies and their results is provided in Appendix~\ref{app:epsilon_assignment}.
+The perturbation bound of the $i$-th data in a mini-batch can thus be expressed as:

-where $TC_i$ is the tangential component of $i$-th data and $B$ is the mini-batch size.
+where $TC_i$ is the tangential component of the $i$-th data and $B$ is the mini-batch size.
 The main advantage of this simple assignment is that it avoids the need to regenerate adversarial images.
-When $0 <\epsilon_i < \epsilon_{\max}$, an adversarial example needs to be recreated with the new perturbation bound $\epsilon_i$.
-However, when $\epsilon_i = 0$, the original image can be used directly, and when $\epsilon_i = \epsilon_{\max}$, the adversarial image used to compute the tangential component can be reused for training.
+When $0 <\epsilon_i < \epsilon_{\max}$, a new adversarial example must be created with the new bound $\epsilon_i$.
+However, by only using bounds of 0 or $\epsilon_{\max}$, we can reuse existing images: the original image for a bound of 0, and the pre-computed adversarial image for a bound of $\epsilon_{\max}$.
 This significantly reduces the training time, as generating adversarial examples is computationally expensive.
-Algorithm~\ref{alg:tart_training} summarizes the overall training process of TART.
+The overall training process of TART is summarized in Algorithm~\ref{alg:tart_training}.